wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_sendmany.md

 ---
-title: bch:sendmany \[POST\] {disallowed}
+title: sendmany  {disallowed} - Bitcoin Cash
-description: Send multiple times.
-Amounts are double-precision floating pointnumbers.Requires wallet passphrase to be set with walletpassphrase call ifwallet is encrypted.
+description: Example code for the sendmany  {disallowed} json-rpc method. Сomplete guide on how to use sendmany  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters